iMonk0910/100daysofML/README.md

 		1. Autoencoder for dimensionality reduction
 		2. Autoencoder on Image Data
 		3. Autoencoder on dataset of average eating habits between countries in the UK

+## (92-96th/100days)

+	1. Built an  series of Disease detection models and deployed the best model over heroku.
+	2. Learnt about Generative Adversarial Networks (GANs).

+	3. Read about language understanding models: BERT, RoBERTa, XLNet